What Is Rapid Prototyping? Methods, Materials, and Steps

 How long does rapid prototyping take?

 Rapid prototyping can take from a day to a few weeks.
-The time frame of this process depends on complexity of the geometry of required design, material, and changes needed in the design.
+The time frame of this process depends on the complexity of the geometry of the required design, material, and changes needed in the design.

 Tel/WeChat: